-If you have a low amount of red cells in your body, you might experience:
+If you have a low amount of red cells in your body, you might experience the following:

 In addition, other people might observe that you look slightly pale.

-Symptoms of a low white blood cell count can include:
+Symptoms of a low white blood cell count can most typically include:

 In the case of a low red blood cell count, possible causes include: